Folkestone, Kent – 14 Things To Do Guide + Photos 2024

 An artsy array of sculptures, statues and street art combine with various pop up food kiosks and bars at Folkestone Harbour Arm.
 Better still, they all have incredible views of the ocean.

-One of the best places to drink on Folkestone Harbour Arm is the Lighthouse Champagne Bar (because bubbles by the bay taste better).
+One of the best places to drink on Folkestone Harbour Arm is the Lighthouse Champagne Bar (because bubbles by the bay taste better – they also do a nice line in English sparkling wines).

-As at Spring 2023, you’ll also find here a number of food and drink kiosks including the Big Greek Bus, Sole Kitchen (fresh seafood) and That Burger.
+As of summer 2024, you’ll also find here a number of food and drink kiosks including Shesells Seashells, Sole Kitchen (fresh seafood) and Queso Hombre.
+Alas the famous Big Greek Bus stall was towed away in early 2024.

 Address: Folkestone Harbour Arm, CT20 1QH